pinpoint-apm/pinpoint-apm.github.io/documents/system_metric.md

 # 3 Installation and Configuration

-## 3.1 Install Kafka
+## 3.1 Pinot and Kafka Setup

-Kafka enables real-time streaming of system metrics data from Pinpoint collector to Pinot.
-### 3.1.A Kafka Installation Guide
-Please refer to [this document](https://kafka.apache.org/quickstart) to get Kafka and start the Kafka environment.
+If Pinot and Kafka are already installed, you can skip this setup step.
+Otherwise, set them up by following the [Pinot installation guide](../getting-started/installation.md#2-pinot) before creating System Metric topics and tables.

-### 3.1.B Create Kafka Topics for Pinpoint System Metrics
+## 3.2 Create Kafka Topics for Pinpoint System Metrics
 Create 3 topics with the names below:

 - `system-metric-data-type`
 - `system-metric-tag`
 - `system-metric-double`

-## 3.2 Install Pinot
-This section describes how to install Pinot which is used in Pinpoint to save system metrics data.
-### 3.2.A Install and Run Pinot
-- Install Pinot according to [Pinot Getting Started guide](https://docs.pinot.apache.org/basics/getting-started)
-- Above guide gives you the way to run Pinot locally, in Docker, and in Kubernetes.

-### 3.2.B Create Pinot Tables
+## 3.3 Create Pinot Tables
 - Pinot table schemas for Pinpoint system metrics is provided in [our github repository](https://github.com/pinpoint-apm/pinpoint/tree/master/metric-module/metric/src/main/pinot).
 - Please refer to [Pinot documents](https://docs.pinot.apache.org/basics/components/table#streaming-table-creation) to create necessary tables in your Pinot cluster.
 - Total 3 tables should be created.